Sebastian-pz/Laizer-TelegramBot-YouTubeDownloader/README.md

 If you have any suggestion go ahead!

-1. For use this code you need to install python and pyTelegramBotAPI
+1. For use this code you need to install python, pyTelegramBotAPI and pyTube

     `$ pip install pyTelegramBotAPI`

+    `$ pip install pytube`

-2. Get and set your Bot token (using Bot Father)
+3. Get and set your Bot token (using Bot Father) {actually I'm using .env file for save the token}

-3. Start your bot using
+4. Start your bot using

     `$ python main.py`